 In addition, Dr. Shannon is past president of the Maine Biomedical Research Coalition and was a member of the state's Biomedical Research Board.
 He was instrumental in implementing biomedical research expansion within the University of New England, targeting such areas as the impact of diabetes on heart disease and the neurophysiology of pain, memory, and addiction.

-Dr. Shannon received the New York Institute of Technology Riland Public Service Award in 2011, the AACOM Robert A. Kistner Award in 2010, the Dan Hanley Memorial Trust 2003 Leadership Award in 2003, and the Finance Authority of Maine's Distinguished Service Award in the Field of Higher Education in 2002.
+He has received many awards, most recently, the 2016 Phillips Medal of Public Service given by the Ohio Heritage College of Osteopathic Medicine and the 2016 Dale Dodson Award for leadership.
+In 2013 he received the Distinguished Service Award from the Maine Osteopathic Association; the New York Institute of Technology Riland Public Service Award in 2011.
+In 2010 he received both the AACOM Robert A. Kistner Award and the Pioneer in Osteopathic Medicine Award from the University of New England; in 2003 the Dan Hanley Memorial Trust Leadership Award; and the Finance Authority of Maine's Distinguished Service Award in the Field of Higher Education in 2002.